FIameCaster/bfn-stats/readme.md

 	npm run build

-Lastly, run the site with any server.
+Lastly, start the dev server

+	npm run dev

+Alternatively, you can use any http server you'd like